Things to Consider

 Extended Practice Opening Hours

 The Practice now offers extended hours on Monday mornings and evenings for pre-booked appointments only.
-The extended hours service runs from 07:30 - 20.00 each Monday across both Practice sites.
+The extended hours service runs from 07:30am each Monday to Thursday across both Practice sites.

 Please note that there is no telephone access and only limited reception services during extended hours.